Getting Started: E-Rx

 • Add and send a new prescription

-• Check a patient’s insurance eligibility and formulary information
+• Check a client's insurance eligibility and formulary information

 • Review medication history